 We all have our preferences with mobile device software.
 Whether this can be called “a rivalry between iOS and Android” is now more or less a friendly comparison between the two side’s supporters, including when it comes to reading PDFs on a mobile phone.

-So, can you read a PDF on iPhone?
+So, can you read a PDF on an iPhone?

-Yep, it’s very easy.
-In case you need just basic reading of PDFs, the Books app on your iPhone might come in handy straightaway.
+In case you need just basic reading of PDFs, the Books app on your iPhone might come in handy.
 The interface is quite simple, and you can find anything you need fast enough.
 This software is also set to read and save any PDF content that you have received via Mail, Messages, or any other app the device operates with.

-If you set your iCloud Drive, you would be able to manage all types of documents, including adding PDFs to your Apple Books Library.
-Whether you are using iPhone, iPad, iPod, or Mac, the process is straightforward and gives you the excellent option of reading PDF on iPhone.
-No matter where you are, in your workday or free time.
+If you set your iCloud Drive, you would also be able to manage all types of documents, including the option of reading a PDF on your iPhone, within your Apple Books Library.
+Whether you are using an iPhone, iPad, iPod, or Mac, the process is equally straightforward.

 Lots of fish in the ocean

 While you have some built-in tools for reading a PDF on an iPhone, it may not do the job for you for whatever reason.
 If you are searching for a new iPhone PDF reader app that is more suited to your needs, the choices are quite abundant, with most options offering much more than simply viewing documents – after all, you never know when you will need to work with a PDF beyond just opening it, right?

 Understandably, many users these days prefer to aim for PDF software that gives them a bit more bang for their buck, a more spiced-up version of you typical PDF reader for an iPhone, if you will.
 One such app is PDF Extra, which brings a whole new dimension to your PDF documents.
 Armed with this app, you will also be able to edit, annotate, convert, fill and sign, and even protect your documents in addition to reading them on your iPhone.